membraneframework-labs/membrane_kino_plugin/README.md

 Package required to play media in the Livebook, directly from the Membrane pipeline.

-Supports playing audio and video streams.
+Supports playing and recording audio and video streams.

 It is part of [Membrane Multimedia Framework](https://membraneframework.org).